 The vaccine roll-out programme has split the population into four groups and first focuses on people at greater risk.
 See the next pātai for information on the groups (note: the dates are estimates).
 As each district health board (DHB) is managing the programme in its rohe, some regions are further ahead in the programme than others.
 To find out when you can expect to receive the vaccine, use this tool

-The New Zealand Government has secured enough supply of the Pfizer/BioNTech vaccine for everyone in Aotearoa (and our Pacific Island neighbours) aged 16 and over who wishes to be vaccinated against COVID-19.
+Government has secured enough supply of the Pfizer/BioNTech vaccine for everyone in Aotearoa (and our Pacific Island neighbours) aged 16 and over who wishes to be vaccinated against COVID-19.

 Everyone aged 16 years and older in Aotearoa can be vaccinated.
 If you have any serious health conditions, please check with your whānau GP first.